Central Minnesota Bike Trails Explore Lake Country

 The Cuyuna Range has transformed from an area of iron ore mining to a hub of outdoor adventures.
 Aspen and birch trees, shrubs and wildflowers now border the lakes where the mining trucks used to tread.
 The transformation of Cuyuna is something to behold.

 This slice of nature is now the 5,000-acre Cuyuna Country State Recreation Area, nestled right at the charming town of Crosby.
 The paved Cuyuna Lakes State Trail offers nine miles of biking or hiking, meandering through the hardwood forest and along lakeshores.

-If you prefer off-road riding, Cuyuna also boasts 30 miles 30 miles of world-class mountain bike trails.
+If you prefer off-road riding, Cuyuna also boasts 50 miles of world-class mountain bike trails.
 Bike rentals are available in town.

 Location: Between Crosby and Riverton